Combinatorial approach to the interpolation method and scaling limits in sparse random graphs: Introduction

-Recently a powerful rigorous statistical physics method was introduced by Guerra and Toninelli~\cite{GuerraTon} and further developed by Franz and Leone~\cite{FranzLeone}, Franz, Leone and Toninelli~\cite{FranzLeoneToninelliRegular}, Panchenko and Talagrand~\cite{PanchenkoTalagrand}, and Montanari~\cite{MontanariLDPCInterpolation} in the context of the theory of spin glasses.
+Recently a powerful rigorous statistical physics method was introduced by Guerra and Toninelli \cite{GuerraTon} and further developed by Franz and Leone \cite{FranzLeone}, Franz, Leone and Toninelli \cite{FranzLeoneToninelliRegular}, Panchenko and Talagrand \cite{PanchenkoTalagrand} and Montanari \cite{MontanariLDPCInterpolation} in the context of the theory of spin glasses.
 The method is based on an ingenious interpolation between a random hypergraph model on $N$ nodes on the one hand, and a disjoint union of random hypergraph models on $N_1$ and $N_2$ nodes, on the other hand, where $N=N_1+N_2$.
-Using this method it is possible to show for certain spin glass models on random hypergraphs, that when one considers the expected log-partition function, the derivative of the interpolation function has a definite sign at {\em every value} of the interpolation parameter.
+Using this method it is possible to show for certain spin glass models on random hypergraphs, that when one considers the expected log-partition function, the derivative of the interpolation function has a definite sign at \textit{every value} of the interpolation parameter.
 As a result the expected log-partition function of the $N$-node model is larger (or smaller depending on the details of the model) than the sum of the corresponding expected log-partition functions on $N_1$ and $N_2$-node models.
-This super(sub)-additivity property is used to argue the existence of the (thermodynamic) limit of the expected log-partition function scaled by $N$.
+This super(sub)-additivity property is used to argue the existence of the (thermodynamic) limit of the expected log-partition function scaled by~$N$.
 From this property the existence of the scaling limits for the ground states (optimization problems described above) can also be shown by taking a limit as positive temperature approaches zero temperature.
-In \cite{FranzLeone}, the method was used to prove the scaling limit of log-partition functions corresponding to random K-SAT model for even $K$, and also for the so-called Viana-Bray models with random symmetric Hamiltonian functions.
-The case of odd $K$ was also later resolved using the same method~\cite{FranzMontanariPrivateCommunication}.
+In \cite{FranzLeone}, the method was used to prove the scaling limit of log-partition functions corresponding to random K-SAT model for even $K$, and also for the so-called Viana--Bray models with random symmetric Hamiltonian functions.
+The case of odd $K$ was apparently resolved later using the same method \cite{FranzMontanariPrivateCommunication}. \textit{Results and technical contributions.} The goal of the present work is to simplify and extend the applicability of the interpolation method, and we do this in several important ways.
+First, we extend the interpolation method to a variety of models on Erd{\"o}s--R\'{e}nyi graphs not considered before.
+Specifically, we consider independent set, MAX-CUT, Ising, graph coloring (henceforth referred to as coloring), K-SAT and Not-All-Equal K-SAT (NAE-K-SAT) models.
+The coloring model, in particular, is of special interest as it is the first nonbinary model to which interpolation method is applied.